COPYRIGHT (C) 1984-2007 MERRILL CONSULTANTS DALLAS TEXAS USA

 SMF30CSU SMF30SRB R723CCPU R723CSRB RQSVCPU RQSVSRB RCAECPU RCAESRB

-They become these these MXG variables in these datasets:
+They become these MXG variables in these datasets:

 Dataset TYPE72GO, RMFINTRV, TRNDRMFI: